-Financial assets at FVOCI consists of government bonds and treasury bills which have annual interest rates ranging from 2.38% to 4.38% in 2021 and 2020.
-Income earned, net of expenses incurred, amounted to P341,459 and P338,646 in 2021 and 2020, respectively, and is presented as part of Trust Fund Income under Other Income (Charges) account in the statements of comprehensive income.
+Financial assets at FVOCI consists of government bonds and treasury bills which have annual interest rates ranging from 2.38% to 9.25% both in 2022 and 2021.
+Income earned, net of expenses incurred, amounted to P296,787 and P341,459 in 2022 and 2021, respectively, and is presented as part of Trust Fund Income under Other Income (Charges) account in the statements of comprehensive income.